 I'm worried about the owls in my box, is something wrong?

 Owls can exhibit a wide variety of behaviors and it's not uncommon that we are contacted by box owners wanting to make sure their owls are ok.
 To remain on the safe side, if you are ever concerned about the owls living in your box please contact us.
 To help us help you, please take some notes first.
 Include the species of the owls, approximate age, behavior, locations of boxes or owls, sounds you are hearing, whether they appear injured and anything else you think might be relevant.
-Contact us at email@example.com or 415-454-4587.
+Contact us at firstname.lastname@example.org or 415-453-1000 x 20.
 If your situation is an emergency, call our emergency line at 415-518-9670.

 Another species of owl has moved into my box, what should I do?

 It's not uncommon for Screech Owls or other owls to move into Barn Owl boxes.
 If you think another species has moved into your box, it's best to allow them to complete their nesting cycle without disturbance.
 You can also install a box designed for their species and you may have luck with them moving to the new box.
 Feel free to contact us for advice, or take a look at our Screech Owl Box info packet, at email@example.com

 Do I need to clean my Barn Owl box every year?

 Please clean your Barn Owl box every year from late October to late November (think in between Halloween and Thanksgiving), as this is the time owls are least likely to be present.
 Even if you don't think it has been occupied it's important to at least check it during this window and remove any debris/nesting materials and check for possible needed repairs.
 Take a look at our Barn Owl info packet for more information on cleaning Barn Owl boxes.

 Do I need to clean my Screech Owl box every year?